Blackvoxel/Blackvoxel/README.md

 Here are informations for compiling and running Blackvoxel from source.

-For version 1.\*: Don't forget to report any difficulty and errors in the [forum](http://forum.blackvoxel.com/) in the troubleshooting section.
+Don't forget to report any difficulty and errors in the [forum](http://forum.blackvoxel.com/) in the troubleshooting section.

 If you've made a port of Blackvoxel or compiled it for an unlisted (or not yet supported) platform, we would be happy to get feedback to improve this tutorial.
-*Warning with which version you are using: this fork is implementing some tools that the original repo doesn't.*

 Linux
 -----